December 2015 North American storm complex

 The December 2015 North American storm complex, also known as Winter Storm Goliath, was a major storm complex that produced a tornado outbreak, a winter storm, a blizzard and an ice storm in areas ranging from the Southwestern United States to New England.
-Tornadoes impacted areas around Dallas, Texas while several other states, especially Missouri, were affected by heavy rain and snow causing severe floods.
-As the system moved through the Great Lakes region, heavy rain, ice pellets and heavy snow fell in the entire region.
+Tornadoes struck the Dallas–Fort Worth metroplex in Texas, including a deadly EF4 tornado that struck Garland and Rowlett, while several other states, especially Missouri, were affected by heavy rain and snow causing severe floods.
+As the system moved through the Great Lakes, heavy rain, ice pellets and heavy snow fell in the entire region.
 Wintry mix moved through southern Ontario and Quebec had significant snowfall on December 29.
-Almost 60 people were killed in the storm system and its aftermath, which made it one of the deadliest of such systems of 2015 in the United States.
+Almost 60 people were killed during the storm system's progression and aftermath, making it one of the deadliest such systems of 2015 in the United States.

 Meteorological history

 The outbreak was caused by a vigorous upper-level trough that moved into the Central and Southern Plains states on December 25.
 An extratropical cyclone developed ahead of this upper-level trough over the West Coast, which moved southeast into the Southwestern United States early on December 26.
 Continuing to move east, snow began to fall in the Upper Midwest, dropping up to 5–8 in, before rapidly dissipating.
 As the initial low-pressure area moved over the United States–Mexico border, a southwards dip in the jet stream to the west had formed.
 In response to this, an upper-level low developed by evening on December 26.
 This upper-level low began to track to the north, drawing moisture from the Pacific Ocean and Gulf of Mexico.
 As it did so, a long cluster of heavy showers and thunderstorms fired up from eastern Oklahoma to southwestern Missouri, which set up a severe flooding event.
 Some areas picked up to over 1 in of rainfall, triggering several floods.

-At the same time, discrete tornadic supercells began to appear in areas of Texas.
+At the same time, discrete tornadic supercells developed in Texas.
 One of the cells produced a violent EF4 wedge tornado, which ripped through parts of Garland and Rowlett, Texas, causing major damage and killing 10 people.
-As the storm complex began to move to the north, more supercells began to appear with several more tornadoes being reported.
-By the early morning of December 27, the supercells merged into a squall line, with tornado reports beginning to diminish, but occasionally a few isolated tornadoes would be produced by the storm.
+As the storm complex began to move to the north, more supercells formed, and several more tornadoes were reported.
+By the early morning of December 27, the supercells had merged into a squall line, which produced a few more isolated tornadoes.